22 Latest Social Media Trends That You Should You Follow in 2023

 Many brands actively promote user-generated content as a part of their branded content.
 By doing so, they reap two benefits.
 The first benefit is that they can cut on the marketing budget of branded content by displaying UGC, and second, it allows them to bring customers to the forefront and make them feel valued.

 UGC is entirely authentic as brands don’t have control over what users might say or post.
 It is the most trustworthy source of information anybody could get about a brand or a business.
 In the coming days, brands will encourage their customers for UGC to boost their engagement rate further.
+So do add UGC to your social media calendar for stellar branding.

 Growth of Social Media Communities